I Am Not a Serial Killer, a Book Review

 I Am Not a Serial Killer By Dan Wells A Review

-I am Not a Serial Killer has a very interesting premise: 15 years old John Wayne Cleaver believes he is destined to become a serial killer.
+I am Not a Serial Killer starts with an interesting premise: fifteen year old John Wayne Cleaver believes he is destined to become a serial killer.
 As such, he lives by a rigid, almost religious; set of rules to prevent him from acting on what he believes is his destiny.
 He has many reasons for this belief: he is a bed wetter, a pyro and he has a past of being cruel to animals.
 95% of all serial killers share these traits.
 Also, his name is John Wayne, which he attributes to being a reference to clown serial killer John Wayne Gacy.
 Also, his last name of Cleaver which is obviously a tool that can be sued to killing and his dad is named Sam which, of course, makes him the “Son of Sam”.

 These are all interesting and had me hooked.
 First time author Dan Wells obviously did his homework, from the embalming process (Young Cleaver’s mother conveniently owns a mortuary and he goes into great detail about the embalming process.) to the psyche of serial killers.
 He weaves the details into his story flawlessly and without grossing out the reader.
 The first 1/3rd of the book demonstrates this skill.